 At 4 that afternoon the Lizard bore ‘N by W ½ W, 8 leagues,’ putting her about 25 miles off and barely five or six miles to the eastward of the Lizard.
 Once again there were ‘several sail in sight.’
 Shortly afterwards they must have picked up the tidal flood which boosted them on their way.
 Still experiencing ‘light airs’ they covered nearly 40 miles over the ground in the next three hours, putting them just seven or eight miles S. W. by W. of the Eddystone lighthouse – which was clearly in sight at seven that evening.

 Bearing up for Plymouth, at 8.30 that evening the Nautilus was just one mile off Rame Head.
 If the bearing of E.S.E. is correct they were now virtually embayed off Rame.
 They had lost the benefit of the flood tide and appear to have been experiencing fluky light airs.
 After a few more tacks – during which they made painfully slow progress towards Plymouth – Sykes ordered the boat launched, and had himself rowed ashore.

-Plymouth being a major Naval Port, Sykes had no option but to report to the Port Admiral, Sir George Young on board the Salvador del Mundo, lying in Hamoaze.
+Plymouth being a major Naval Port, Sykes had no option but to report to the Port Admiral, Admiral Young, on board the Salvador del Mundo, lying in Hamoaze.
 This he probably did about ten pm. though this has not been confirmed.
-Sir George did not question Sykes’s actions in ‘backing up’ the dispatches sent per Pickle, and gave him the following note to carry to the Admiralty.
+The Admiral did not question Sykes’s actions in ‘backing up’ the dispatches sent per Pickle, and gave him the following note to carry to the Admiralty.
 It is dated but not timed, and was presumably written shortly before midnight on the 4th. –

 Salvador del Mundo, 4-Nov.
 1805 –